Skip to main content

 Following WW1, the nation experienced a readjustment period, where business failures were numerous.
 Occasionally, Certified Public Accountants were called upon to help save businesses or salvage what was left, creating more public awareness and interest in the CPA profession.
 CPAs were also finding new fields of endeavor in private business, banking, and government employment.

 Of the Montana CPAs that were granted certificates under the 1919 law, there were probably fewer than 10 of them practicing public accounting in Montana by the mid-1920s.
-The difficult economic times made the distances traveled for meetings almost impossible for MSCPA members.
+The difficult economic times made the distances traveled for meetings almost impossible for MTCPA members.
 The 1925 MTCPA Annual Meeting was held in Butte, and the agenda consisted of CPAs presenting papers.
 Topics presented included “CPAs as the Best Receivers”; “State Banking Laws and Bank Control’; and “Municipal Accounting”.
 At this meeting, a resolution was passed condemning the wide solicitation for business in Federal tax matters by some self-styled “tax experts”.
 Even in 1925, MTCPA was focused on advancing and protecting our profession!

 The next recorded annual meeting was in 1932 in Great Falls.
 The seven year lapse of annual meetings does not represent indifference among the CPAs, as there were local groups forming to maintain the strength of the society.
 It does represent the economic state of Montana that paralleled that of the nation.
 Discussions at the 1932 meeting included attitudes of accountants toward the handling chain store audits and Eastern states’ concerns with branches in Montana.
 But the most focused discussion pertained to the CPA law of 1933.